 It's a perfect 6-6 split.
 An efficient Indian kitchen needs both machines — they are complementary, not competing.

-Section 5 — DU Tech Team Verdict
+Section 5 — SK Kutubuddin Verdict

 Two kitchen profiles.
 Two different recommendations.
 Here's exactly what to buy for your cooking style.